intel-iot-devkit/smart-video-workshop/Labs/Optimize_Tensorflow_Mobilenet-SSD.md

 # Optimize a Tensorflow* Object Detection Model - ssd_mobilenet_v1_coco

 In this lab, we are going to use the Model Downloader to download a Tensorflow* Object Detection model - ssd_mobilenet_v1_coco from [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo).
 Then use Model Optimizer to convert the model into Intermediate Representation format with both FP32 and FP16 data precision.

-#### Set short path for the workshop directory

-	export SV=/opt/intel/workshop/smart-video-workshop/

 ## Part 1: Download a public pre-trained model with Model Downloader

 In this section, you will use the Model Downloader to download a public pre-trained Tensorflow* Object Detection model.
+The ssd_mobilenet_v1_coco model is one of supported Frozen Topologies from TensorFlow Object Detection Models Zoo.

 #### 1. Navigate to the directory of Model Downloader and check the usage of Model Downloader